colemanimhoff/fundamentals/typescript/README.md

 `protected` - This method can be called by other methods in this class, or by other methods in child classes

 ### Design Patterns

-#### Interfaces

-Creates a new type, describing the property names and value types of an object